 And fear Him, all you offspring of Israel!

 ii.
-“As he thus cries, the conviction that he is heard floods his soul, and he ends, not with a cry for help, but with that one rapturous word, ‘Thou hast answered me.’
+“As he thus cries, the conviction that he is heard floods his soul….
 It is like a parting burst of sunshine at the end of a day of tempest.”
 (Maclaren)

 iii.
-It is easy to see these words fulfilled in the experience of David; but perfectly completed in Jesus.
+It is easy to see these words fulfilled in the experience of David; but they were perfectly completed in Jesus.
 This was also the resolution that another forsaken one – Job – fought so hard for.
-Even without an immediate deliverance from difficulty, there is immense comfort in knowing that God is there and that He is not silent in the midst of our crisis.
+Even without an immediate deliverance from difficulty, there is immense comfort in knowing that God is there and that He is not silent in the midst of our crises.

 b.
 I will declare Your name to My brethren: Having been delivered – if not from the crisis itself, certainly from the sense of being forsaken in the crisis – now the promise is made to glorify and praise the God of deliverance.
 Others needed to know of God’s greatness in such extremity.